 Wulf Moon Biography

 Wulf Moon wrote his first science fiction story when he was fifteen.
 It won the national Scholastic Art & Writing Awards–the same contest that first discovered Stephen King, Joyce Carol Oates, Peter S. Beagle, and a host of iconic names in the arts.
 It became his first professional sale in Science World.

-Moon has won over thirty awards in writing and just as many in public speaking.
-A sample of these include: Star Trek Strange New Worlds Contest; Critters Readers’ Choice Awards for Best Science Fiction and Fantasy Short Story of 2018, of 2019, of 2020; Best Author of 2019, of 2020; Best Writers’ Workshop of 2019, of 2020; Nora Roberts Novella Contest; and the Writers of the Future Contest, Vol. 35.
+Moon has won over forty awards in writing and thirty in public speaking.
+A sample of these include: Star Trek Strange New Worlds Contest; Critters Readers’ Choice Awards for Best Science Fiction and Fantasy Short Story of 2018, of 2019, of 2020; Best Author of 2019, of 2020, of 2021; Best Positive Future Story of 2021; Best Writers’ Workshop of 2019, of 2020, of 2021; Nora Roberts Novella Contest; and the Writers of the Future Contest, Vol. 35.

-Moon’s stories have appeared in numerous publications including Writers of the Future, Deep Magic, Future Science Fiction Digest, Star Trek: Strange New Worlds 2, and DreamForge Anvil in the Spring of 2021.
+Moon’s stories and articles have appeared in numerous publications including Writers of the Future, Best of Deep Magic Anthology Two, Future Science Fiction Digest, Star Trek: Strange New Worlds 2, Best of Third Flatiron, Galaxy’s Edge, and DreamForge magazine.

-Wulf Moon is a professional voice actor and has produced works for Hugo Award winners and bestselling authors like Mike Resnick, Jeff Wheeler, and Will McIntosh.
+Wulf Moon is also a professional voice-over actor and has produced works for Hugo Award winners and bestselling authors like Mike Resnick, Jeff Wheeler, and Will McIntosh.
 Moon is podcast director at Future Science Fiction Digest.